top of page

 OUR STORY

 Founded by John Wall with an initial grant from Rutgers University in 2019, the Childism Institute grew out of discussions among childhood studies scholars at Rutgers University, Roskilde University, and Linköping University who wished to develop new approaches to critiquing adultist normative structures.
 In different ways, we felt there are limits to the idea of empowering children and children's experiences simply by understanding and encouraging their agency, voices, and participation.
-A similar shift seemed to be needed to that from second- to third-wave feminism, that is, from recognizing children's equality to adults to also questioning the underlying structural assumptions that define and enforce this equality in the first place.
+A similar shift seemed to be needed to that from second- to third-wave feminism: that is, from recognizing children's equality to adults to also questioning the underlying structural assumptions that define and structure equality in the first place.

 An Advisory Board was created in 2020 and a strategic plan developed to focus on three areas: 1. childism theory (the big idea, how it can be developed, and how it needs to be critiqued and evolved); 2. childism research (interdisciplinary social scientific and humanistic studies); and 3. childism practice (finding ways to inspire collective reimaginings of politics, economics, education, families, communities, law, business, and power relations).